mramshaw/RESTful-Recipes/README.md

 For the very first run, `golang` may fail as it takes `postgres` some time to ramp up.

-A successful `golang` startup should show the following as the last line of `docker-compose logs golang`:
+A successful `golang` startup should show the following as the last line of <kbd>docker-compose logs golang</kbd>

     golang_1    | 2018/02/24 18:38:01 Now serving recipes ...